CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-collection/wait-for-collection-to-not-exist-block.md

 #### Result

-Waiting for the `"users"` [Data Storage Collection][] to not exist results results in the execution progressing as the collection `"users"` already does not exist.
+Waiting for the `"users"` [Data Storage Collection][] to not exist results in the execution progressing as the collection `"users"` does not exist.

 ***